Minors – Emancipation of Minor – Vermont

 (3) The names and addresses, if known, of the minor’s parents.

-(4) The names and addresses of any guardians or custodians, including the commissioner of social and rehabilitation services, appointed for the minor, if appropriate.
+(4) the names and addresses of any guardians or custodians, including the Commissioner for Children and Families, appointed for the minor, if appropriate;

 (5) Specific facts in support of the emancipation criteria in section 7151(b) of this chapter.

 (6) Specific facts as to the reasons why emancipation is sought.

 (b) A minor may not file a petition under subsection (a) of this section unless the minor has lived in Vermont for three months or longer.
 (Added 1995, No. 145 (Adj.
 Sess.), § 1.)